The goal of xplainfi

 Example: PFI

-Here is a basic example on how to calculate PFI for a given learner and task, using repeated cross-validation as resampling strategy and computing PFI within each resampling 5 times:
+Here is a basic example on how to calculate PFI for a given learner and task, using repeated cross-validation as resampling strategy and computing PFI within each resampling 5 times on the friedman1

 library(xplainfi)